marekzajac97/bf2-blender/docs/README.md

 - Blender does not support mesh deformations when using Object Space normal maps.
 This means most SkinnedMeshes will have shading issues when deformed/animated, no workaround found yet.

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
-One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usage is limited.
+One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usablility is limited.
 The second (and preferred) method is the `ObjecTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to:
 - load visible mesh of the proper type
 - separate all geometry parts into Blender objects
 - transform (move & rotate) all geometry parts